recard-app/recard-card-manager/implementation_specs/DATA_STRUCTURE_AND_RELATIONSHIPS.md

 **Process**:
 1. Copy current card from `credit_cards` to `credit_cards_history`
    - Generate new UUID for history document ID
-   - Set `effectiveTo` on previous active version
+   - Set `effectiveTo` on previous active version (use current date or "9999-12-31" if ongoing)
    - Mark previous version as `IsActive: false`
 2. Update card in `credit_cards` collection
-   - Modify card properties
+   - Modify card properties (annual fee, rewards rate, etc.)
-   - Update component pointer arrays if needed
    - Set new `effectiveFrom` timestamp
+   - Set `effectiveTo` to "9999-12-31" for ongoing versions
    - Set `IsActive: true`
-3. Create/update component documents as needed
+3. Create/update component documents separately
-   - Add new perks/credits/multipliers to component collections
+   - Add new perks/credits/multipliers to their respective collections
-   - Update `ReferenceCardId` to link to card
+   - Set `ReferenceCardId` to link to the card family (e.g., "amex-gold")
-   - Set `EffectiveFrom` and `EffectiveTo` dates
+   - Set `EffectiveFrom` and `EffectiveTo` dates (use "9999-12-31" for ongoing components)
+   - Components automatically associate with card versions via date overlap logic

 **Example Workflow**:
 ```